Improve your practice.

 Enhance your soft skills with a range of award-winning courses.

-Research indicates that effective employees have strong soft skills.
-For example, in Deloitte’s Global Human Capital Trends report, they found that over 90% of executives rated soft skills as a priority for their employees.
+Deloitte’s Global Human Capital Trends report found that over 90% of executives rated soft skills as a priority for their employees, while the Harvard Business Review found that having stronger soft skills correlated to earning a higher salary.

-Soft skills make it easier to form relationships with other people which makes you visible for the right reasons, consequently unlocking more career-related opportunities for you.
+In essence, soft skills are personal attributes that are linked to how you work and interact with others.
+Soft skills make it easier to form relationships with other people, which makes you memorable for the right reasons.

-Regardless of where you work and what job you have, you will need some soft skills.
-For many people soft skills are the most difficult skill-set to develop.
+Regardless of where you work or what job you have, you’ll need to have soft skills.
+For many people soft skills are the most difficult skill set to develop – but they can also be the most beneficial to your career.

-Hard skills are abilities directly linked to the job, usually called job-specific skills, such as, computer programming, data analysis, bricklaying etc. They are quantifiable, testable and easier to learn compared to soft skills – this table highlights their differences:
+Hard skills are the abilities directly linked to the job.
+These job-specific skills, such as, computer programming, data analysis, or bricklaying, are quantifiable, testable, and often easier to learn when compared to soft skills.

 Soft skillsHard skills